parklab/HiScanner/README.md

 ### Step 1: SNP Calling (Prerequisites)

+# SCAN2 Prerequisites

 SCAN2 needs to be run separately before using HiScanner.

+> **Note**: If you only need SCAN2 output for HiScanner (and are not interested in SNV calls), you can save time by running SCAN2 with:
+> ```bash
+> scan2 run --joblimit 5000 --snakemake-args ' --until shapeit/phased_hets.vcf.gz --latency-wait 120'
+> ```
+> This will stop at the phasing step, which is sufficient for HiScanner's requirements.

 If you have already run SCAN2, ensure you have:
 - VCF file with raw variants (`gatk/hc_raw.mmq60.vcf.gz`)
 - Phased heterozygous variants (`shapeit/phased_hets.vcf`)